eduardoclau/ticTacToe/README.md

 # Conclusão

 Este projeto é uma implementação simples do jogo "Tic Tac Toe" usando ReactJS (JSX).
 Ele pode ser usado como ponto de partida para projetos mais complexos que utilizem a biblioteca ReactJS.

+# Introduction

+This project is an implementation of the classic game "Tic Tac Toe" using ReactJS (JSX).
+The objective of the game is to align three equal symbols in a vertical, horizontal or diagonal line.

+# Installation

+- To install the project, follow these steps:

+- Clone the project repository using the git clone command <url do repositório>.

+- Install the project dependencies using the npm install command.

+- Start the project using the npm start command.

+# Features

+## This project includes the following features:

+- Tic Tac Toe game with two players.

+- Player switch on each turn.

+- Indication of the winner or tie.

+- Restart of the game.

+# Usage

+## To use the project, follow these steps:

+- Open the browser and access the address http://localhost:3000.

+- Click on one of the cells on the board to make your move.

+- Keep playing until a player wins or a tie occurs.

+# Components

+## The project consists of the following components:

+- Game: The root component that manages the game state.

+- Board: The component that renders the board and game cells.

+- Square: The component that represents a cell on the board.

+# Libraries and Dependencies

+## This project makes use of the following libraries and dependencies:

+- ReactJS: JavaScript library for building user interfaces.

+- ReactDOM: JavaScript library for rendering React components in the browser.

+# Conclusion

+This project is a simple implementation of the "Tic Tac Toe" game using ReactJS (JSX).
+It can be used as a starting point for more complex projects that use the ReactJS library.